BrunaLab/wis2323_RainForests/README.md

-# IDS2395: The Future of Rain Forests
+# WIS 2323: The Future of Rain Forests

 ## A UF Quest 2 Course